djeada/Flask-Blog/README.md

-# Flask-Blog
+# Responsive-Blog-Template
-A simple blog written with Flask framework.
+A simple blog written with Flask framework and MySQL database.

 ## Screenshots